graphql/composite-schemas-spec/rfcs/enum-merging.md

 - **Prevents Runtime Errors**: By ensuring that only recognized enum values are exposed, runtime errors are minimized.
 - **Composition-Time Validation**: Differences in enum definitions are caught during schema composition.
 - **Explicit Control**: Developers explicitly manage enum exposure, increasing schema clarity, with the hope that they will not return the inaccessible values until they are exposed.
-- **Supports Evolvability**: A new enum value can be added by flagging it as `@inaccessible` in a subgraph which hides it from the gateway schema.
-The other subgraph can then expose it when ready.
+- **Supports Evolvability**: A new enum value can be added by flagging it as `@inaccessible` in a subgraph, which hides it from the gateway schema.
+Other subgraphs can then expose it when ready.
 The flag can be removed once all subgraphs are updated.

 **Cons:**

 - **Annotation Overhead**: Requires developers to use `@inaccessible`.
-- **Runtime Errors are still possible**: If a subgraph returns an inaccessible value, it may cause serialization errors.
+- **Runtime Errors Still Possible**: If a subgraph returns an inaccessible value, it may cause serialization errors.

 ### Option 2: Contextual Merging Based on Usage